Abdulk084/Intent_classification/README.md

 # Intent_classification
-A demo code try with a report for Intent classification for the paper given below. https://arxiv.org/abs/1909.02027
+A demo code try with a report for Intent classification for the paper given as follows. https://arxiv.org/abs/1909.02027